jsalexan/react-portfolio/README.md

   <br><br>

   ## [Installation](#table-of-contents)
-  The website is hosted by GitHub Pages <br>
+  The website is hosted by Heroku <br>
-  You can find it here: [React Portfolio](https://jsalexan.github.io/react-portfolio/)
+  You can find it here: [React Portfolio](https://portfolio-jah.herokuapp.com/)
   <br><br>
   The repository is on GitHub: [GitHub repository for React Portfolio.](https://github.com/jsalexan/react-portfolio) <br>
   There you will find following file types: <br>